 - Viewers Are Geniuses: It is pretty much impossible for any single person to catch every reference and allusion, as some can get exceptionally obscure (such as showcasing Venice Beach regulars circa 1995).
 Thankfully the show is funny enough that you don't need to get even half of them to enjoy it.

-- Villain Team-Up: Happens in "Relax-O-Vision" and "Two Against Freak".
+- Villain Team-Up: Happens between Cave Guy and Cobra Queen in "Two Against Freak."

 Cosgrove: Yeah, but that's one mighty cute pig.

 Freakazoid: I hope he recieves some kind of cute pig award.